restsharp/RestSharp/docs/authenticators.md

                        );
 ```

-This method also includes an optional parameter to specity the `OAuthSignatureMethod`.
+This method also includes an optional parameter to specify the `OAuthSignatureMethod`.
 ```csharp
 client.Authenticator = OAuth1Authenticator.ForAccessToken(consumerKey,
                                                           consumerSecret,